Skip to content

 RAP vs. abap2UI5

-This page provides a technical comparison between RAP and abap2UI5, focusing on architecture, state management, developer workflow, and communication models.
+This page offers a structured technical comparison of RAP and abap2UI5, focusing on architecture, state management, developer workflow, and communication models.

 1. Architectural Paradigms